 Muscle sprains and strains

 Factors related to manual handling tasks that increase the risk of injury:

-The object being moved is in an inconvenient location and of considerable weight.
+The object to be moved being in an inconvenient location and of considerable weight

-Loads are awkward to grasp and therefore move.
+Loads that are awkward to grasp and move

 Abide by these four steps to effectively manage hazards associated with manual handling tasks: